 Product Owner, Mobile Financial Solutions

-Pankaj Garg is a FinTech expert who is passionately engaged in managing mobile financial solutions at Alepo.
-Backed by over 12 years of experience in the software industry, he offers unique insight while designing solutions to match industry demands.
+Pankaj Garg is a telecom and FinTech expert with over 14 years of experience in the software industry.
+Handling digital BSS offerings is among the many hats he wears at Alepo.
 Always up to speed with the newest advancements in the products he handles, he takes it slow only when he’s road-tripping across India to discover new places.